zedif/gitlab-novice/episodes/03-collaboration.md

 ## Contribute Changes to Project Repository

 Now, everyone should be the member of one of your co-learners’ projects.
-We will now add an diary entry for the work we did on their experiments last weekend.
+We will now add an diary entry for imaginary work that we did on their experiments last weekend.

 First, we clone their repositories into the directory `rd-colleague`.